 With the right kind of networking connections, an entry-level accountant may increase his or her salary potential within a year.
 With the right combination of college accounting skills plus continuing professional education, accountants can expand their options by pursuing specialized positions such as Budget Analyst, Auditor, Controller, Tax Accountant, Payroll Clerk, Certified Public Accountant, and even a Corporate Financial Officer.
 Additionally, the combination of accounting with other business skills will create an attractive resume that employers will certainly notice.

 Having general knowledge of accounting principles provides a good foundation for advancing into higher positions.
 With positions such as Cost Accounting and Financial Planning and Analysis, it is important to know how reported figures are generated.
 Modern financial statements and reporting are more than just PowerPoint presentations; the finance sector is under pressure to become more strategic because this is what shareholders demand.
 Companies expect their accounting and finance departments to analyze, explain, and take action.

 4. The Pay Range for Accountants is Competitive

 Because of the nature of their profession, accountants typically begin their careers at enticing salary levels.
-The Bureau of Labor Statistics reported that the median salary for accountants working in the government sector in 2017 was $67,100 per year, which comes to about $31 an hour.
-The lowest was 10 percent earned $43,020 while the highest earned approximately $122,220.
+The Bureau of Labor Statistics reported that the median annual wage for accountants and auditors was $70,500 in May 2018.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $43,650, and the highest 10 percent earned more than $122,840.
 These salary figures may vary depending on one’s regional location, whether the company is privately owned, public, or operated by the government.
-It is also likely that higher paid salaries are offered in bigger metropolitan areas.
+It is also likely that higher-paid salaries are offered in bigger metropolitan areas.